iirissetala/kalastusapp/README.md

 Project uses h2 as database and JPA with Hibernate for data mapping.
 For tests, an in-memory database is created.

+## How to use it?
+Clone the project, start the app with your ide and try it with postman!
+You can get an empty fish object with url /api/kalat/0 and catch object with url /api/saaliit/0.
+Note that you can only insert a list of fishes, so if you only wish to insert one, put it inside [] and it will work.

 ## Further development
-My intention is to implement also frontend at some point.
+My intention is to implement frontend at some point.
 Also it would be nice to add possibility to upload a photo of a catch.